neoblizz/spmv/README.md

-# Load-Balanced Sparse Matrix-Vector Multiplication (SpMV)
+# Sparse Matrix-Vector Multiplication (SpMV)

+This repository is a wrapper around multiple SpMV implementations with the goal of comparing performance on NVIDIA GPUs.
+It supports matrix market format (MTX/MM) using compressed sparse row (CSR) format.

+# ModernGPU
 Efficient Sparse Matrix-Vector Multiplication (SpMV) using ModernGPU (MTX + CSR formats).
 For more details, please see [moderngpu](https://github.com/moderngpu/moderngpu/wiki/Load-balancing-search#sparse-matrix--vector) for more details.
-This repository is a simple wrapper around moderngpu's implementation with support for loading matrix market format (MTX) using compressed sparse row (CSR) format.